twoThreeFiveEight/NetworkFundementals/Network Fundemental Main.md

 ```

 ### eBPG vs. iBGP
 - External BGP (eBGP)
     - Outside the same AS -> different network to different network
     - BGP peering between routers in different AS
     - Admin Distance = 20

-- Internat BGP (iBGP)
+- Internal BGP (iBGP)
     - inside same AS -> working inside the same network
-	- BGP peering between routers in same AS
+    - BGP peering between routers in the same AS
     - Admin Distance = 200
         - Not trusted nearly as much as eBGP
         - will opt for eigrp or ospf before opting in on iBGP
-	- Full mesh requirments
-		- each router has a wire going to each router.
+    - Full mesh requirements        - each router has a wire going to each router.
-		- full mesh -> also known as split horizon
+        - full mesh -> "split horizon rule" requires a full mesh

 ### CONFIGURATIONS: